NithyaNN3/NithyaNN3/README.md

 When I'm not busy with coursework, I spend my time reading fiction, learning new things, writing or occasionally - a good video game.

 ## About Me
-Electrical grad with 2 years of Software Engineering experience in Bangalore, India.
+Electrical grad with 2 years of Software Engineering experience.
 Currently back in school. :school_satchel:

 ## Notes
 - Cybersecurity - [Notes](https://github.com/NithyaNN3/cybersec)